Holeey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond script gives permission to only other 9-John_Doe script gives permission to user, group and other 10-mirror_permissions script for copying permissions
+8-James_Bond script gives permission to only other 9-John_Doe script gives permission to user, group and other 10-mirror_permissions script for copying permissions 11-directories_permissions script adds execute permissions to all sub-directories in a current directory